Midwest Foraging

 Also called bois d’arc and bow-wood, it was used by the Osage Tribe to make bows.
 A yellow dye can be made from the plants’ roots.
 Settlers across the Midwest used Osage Orange as a living cattle fence.

-At Powell Gardens, you can find Osage Oranage trees along the one-mile Family Disovery Loop and on the Fortopia lawn.
+At Powell Gardens, you can find Osage Orange trees along the one-mile Family Discovery Loop and on the Fortopia lawn.
 (One of the forts has fabric dyed using Osage Orange Trees!)

-There are more than twenty species of Goldenrod (Solidago canadensis) across the Midwest and each can be used interchangeably.
+There are more than 20 species of Goldenrod (Solidago canadensis) across the Midwest, and each can be used interchangeably.
 It is a native wildflower whose blooms start in August and continue throughout the fall.
 Goldenrod is a clumping perennial that stands up to five feet tall.

 Forage for Goldenrod on a warm, dry, sunny day.
 Gather the full stalks of the leaves and sprays of the flowers.
 To dry the flowers, hang bundles in a large paper bag to catch the drying, opening, and puffy flowers.
 Goldenrod can be used for tea, cocktails, or even in beer.
 The flowers have an anise flavor.